BRCAChallenge/brca-exchange/website/content/help/research/clinical-significance-lovd.md

 * #### Variant ID (Database ID) ((report-DBID_LOVD))
 	The ID given to the variant by LOVD.
 This ID is variant-specific, but not submitter-specific.
 Please note that this is an important difference from ClinVar’s data specifications.

+* #### Functional Analysis/Technique  & Functional Result
+	Free-text input provided by the LOVD submitter to give more detail about variant interpretations in the submission

+	* #### Analysis/Technique ((report-Functional_analysis_technique_LOVD)): Methods used to gather information about a variant’s impact.
+		* Example: “Homology directed recombination”

+	* #### Analysis/Result ((report-Functional_analysis_result_LOVD)): Information gathered about the variant’s impact.
+		* Example: “predicted no impact on protein function”

 * #### Created Date ((report-Created_date_LOVD))
 	The date that variant data was first submitted to LOVD.